nyergler/tut/README.rst

 manage the code in the tutorial as you write it, and include the correct segments in your document.

-Tut makes it easy to manage tags_ in a git_ source repository, and include code from a specific tag (or branch or commit) in your Sphinx document using the built-in literalinclude_ directive.
-Tut consists of two pieces: a program to manage tags, and a Sphinx extension to switch tags during the Sphinx build.
+Tut makes it easy to manage a git_ source repository for your tutorial's code by using branches_ to record different steps.
+As you write the code for your tutorial, Tut lets you include code from a particular branch (or tag or commit) in your Sphinx document using the built-in literalinclude_ directive.

+Tut consists of two pieces: a program to manage branches, and a Sphinx extension to switch branches during the Sphinx build.

 Including Code in Sphinx
 ========================